Phone —(732) 200-2754Email —[email protected]Member sign-in

 Vehicle maintenance file (§ 396.3)

 Every power unit and trailer must have a maintenance file showing: identification, scheduled inspection history, brake repairs, tire repairs, and any out-of-service repairs.
-No maintenance file = automatic failure.
+A missing maintenance program is a serious write-up; the vehicle-side automatic failures are operating out of service (§ 396.9(c)(2)), running uncorrected defects (§ 396.11(a)(3)), and skipping the annual inspection (§ 396.17(a)).

 11. 11